CJBuchel/TMS/docs/tms-planning/full-setup.md

 - **Judge Advisor Device**: A device for the Judge Advisor to view and export scores.
 The most common device should be a laptop to easily download the scores and print them if needed.

 ## Volunteer Structure
-The volunteer structure for a full event is more complex but generally provides smooth operation keeping everything orderly and on time.
+The volunteer structure for a full event is more complex but generally provides smooth operation by keeping everything orderly and on time.
 The TMS Admin will manage the system and check scores along with a potential Scorekeeper.
 The Head Referee will direct referees and prepare matches in order to the schedule that they manage.
 Likewise Queuers who may be in communication to the Referees will be able to view the schedule and get teams to their sessions on time.
 An Announcer will be able to view the current match and in communication with the Head Referee will announce and start the match when ready.
 And separate to Games and Pits the Judge Advisor will be able to log into the system and view progress and export data where needed for Deliberations.

 ```mermaid
 graph LR